 Just-in-Time (JIT) Permissions

-JIT permissions shift the security model from "Access by Default" to "Access by Request."
-Instead of granting broad capabilities upfront, agents request specific permissions at the exact moment they need them, with short-lived tokens (5-15 minutes) that limit blast radius.
+JIT permissions shift the security model from "access by default" to "access by request".
+Instead of granting broad capabilities upfront, agents request a specific permission at the moment they need it, and LumoAuth returns a short-lived token (typically 5–15 minutes) scoped to exactly that operation.
+High-risk operations can be routed through human approval (HITL) before the token is issued.

 JIT permissions are granted with the minimum scope and duration needed.
 All grants are logged for audit and can be revoked at any time.